-Regal Asset Holdings Limited engaged Deutsche Bank AG, a member of the Trustee Connected Persons Group, to provide ordinary banking and financial services such as bank deposits during the year in the ordinary and usual course of business of the Regal REIT Group and on normal commercial terms.
+Regal Asset Holdings Limited engaged Deutsche Bank AG, a member of the Trustee Connected Persons Group, to provide ordinary banking and financial services such as bank deposits in the ordinary and usual course of business of the Regal REIT Group and on normal commercial terms.
+In view of no transactions during past years, the bank account with the Trustee Connected Persons Group was closed in August 2016.